|

 and Hayat Harris (film editor), Kam Sim Boon (sound engineer), Yap Poh Kai

-and Kamal Mustafa (audiography), Yusuf B and Osman Ahmad (music directors).
+and Kamal Mustafa (audiography), Yusof B and Osman Ahmad (music directors).

-The Shaw Organisation established a chain of cinemas and film distributorships.
+The Shaw Organisation had established a chain of cinemas and film distributorships.

 It had entertainment parks, dancing halls, printing facilities and production studio.

-Shaw Organisation added the studio of Merdeka Film Productions in Ulu Klang
+Shaw Organisation added a new film studio in Ulu Klang outside Kuala Lumpur.

 Malay Film Productions Ltd lasted for twenty years after its first film in 1947.

-Main factors that led to a decline of the Malay film industry beginning late 60s:
+Main factors that led to the failure of Malay film industry beginning late 60s:

 1. Coming of black and white television as an alternative entertainment.

-2. Influx of foreign color films especially from Indonesia and Hollywood.
+2. Influx of foreign color films from Indonesia, Hong Kong and Hollywood.

 3. P Ramlee's departure from Jalan Ampas to join Merdeka Film Productions